cornelcreanga/DAWG/README.md

 ##About
 **DAWG** (Directed Acyclic Word Graph) is a **Java library** capable of constructing character-sequence-storing, directed acyclic graphs of minimal size.

-This is an absolutely new version of a [MDAG](https://github.com/klawson88/MDAG) library initially started by [Kevin Lawson](https://github.com/klawson88).
+This is a new version of a [MDAG](https://github.com/klawson88/MDAG) library initially started by [Kevin Lawson](https://github.com/klawson88).
 This fork was renamed to simplify googling.

 The library is small, deceptively simple, fast and powerful.
 It differs from other libraries capable of creating minimal directed acyclic graphs
 (also known as **MAFSA** (Minimal Acyclic Finite State Automaton), **MDAG** (Minimalistic Directed Acyclic Graph), **DAWG** ([Directed Acyclic Word Graph](https://en.wikipedia.org/wiki/Directed_acyclic_word_graph)) or **DAFSA** ([Deterministic Acyclic Finite State Automaton](https://en.wikipedia.org/wiki/Deterministic_acyclic_finite_state_automaton))) in the following ways: